legalpageorg/legalpage/README.md

 ## What?

-Legalpage.org is a fully hosted web service to host your privacy, terms, imprint, and cookie pages (legal pages).
+Legalpage.org is a web service to fully host your privacy, terms, imprint, and cookie pages (legal pages).
 At the base of every legal page are markdown files.
 We have added a very simple placeholder syntax and a config.yaml file which can be used to customize the pages to your needs.
 Let's build an ecosystem of template files that fit every use case.